Pete Townshend: Musical influences

 Although he grew up in a household with jazz musicians, Townshend absorbed many of his ideas about performance and rock music themes during art school.
 Townshend's roommate at Ealing Art College, Tom Wright, had a large record collection, and Townshend listened to and became influenced by R&B and rock & roll artists like Howlin' Wolf, John Lee Hooker, Bo Diddley, Booker T. & the MGs, Little Walter, and Chuck Berry.
 He was also strongly influenced by cellist Malcolm Cecil, who often damaged his cello during performances, along with Gustav Metzger, pioneer of auto-destructive art.
 In light of these influences, guitar smashing became not just an expression of youthful angst, but also a means of conveying ideas through musical performance.
 "We advanced a new concept", he writes.
 "Destruction is art when set to music."
+Townshend also cited Robbie Basho as a significant influence, saying "I've totally been influenced by him.
+You can hear it in my work."